kytulendu/openfur/readme.md

 **Print Settings**

 I use Cura to slice the model and print with Ender-5 Plus.
 You may have to re-mesh the mesh before slice the model.

+Due to the fursuit head base have been design using my head size in mind, you will have to adjust/modify the model according to your head dimension before print.

 - Scale: Scale to fit your head
 - Infill Density: 20-30%